jerodgoode/vLLM-Mistral7b-Demo/README.md

 </pre>
 - Explaination:
 - This error was caused because safetensors tried to read the file’s header (the metadata about tensors in the file), but it was corrupted or incomplete.
-- “Header too large” usually happens when the model weights didn’t download correctly — often because of Git LFS (Large File Storage... more on that below).
+- “Header too large” usually happens when the model weights didn’t download correctly — often because of Git LFS (Large File Storage...
+Explained below).

 The issue can be resolved by removing Mistral-7B and reinstalling it.
 The -rf flags tell rm to delete the directory and all of its contents recursively, and to do so forcefully without prompts.
 This ensures that no leftover or potentially corrupted files remain.
 <pre>